 Janah gives him the number, gets his and Outten’s.
 They rise to leave, Nikko and I had been standing near Janah the whole time.

 Deleveaux looks at us, “Your companions don’t have much to say.”

 “I told you the media would get nothing from us.
 If you play your cards right, they won’t know about us at all.
 If there’s a screw-up, we still won’t give them anything.
 We’re just concerned tourists.
 We don’t know the family, we don’t know the girl, just staying at the same hotel.”

 “Excuse me for being cautious.
 This is a dicey bit, as I’m sure you understand.”

 “I’d have been resistant to any outsiders as well Chief Superintendant.
 I don’t blame you for looking after your turf.
 I took a hard line only to avoid delay.
-I trust we’re all on the same page now and can bring this to a successful, even happy, conclusion.”
+I trust we’re on the same page now and can bring this to a successful, even happy, conclusion.”

 They shake hands, he assures Janah she would have access to the room immediately.
 Outten is on his phone as they leave.
 We go to the Darien’s rooms.

 A constable is at the door, “I was given names of three women who would show up and to let them in the room.
 Please identify yourselves.”